Gia90/Fickport/README.md

 - (Re)start fritz! services required to make it work flawlessly
 - Make the binaries available in the system
 - ...
+- Prevent the automatic reboot of the device (usual behavioir after a fake update image installation)

 ### Daily Runner script
 Run a command everyday at a specific time, without "crontab", "at" or even GNU coreutils "date" cli tools.